Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/03-applying-zero-trust/README.md

 Congratulations, you have successfully blocked the **bookthief** application from stealing books 🎉

-Now, head over to [Part 4: Traffic splitting with OSM](../04-osm-traffic-splitting/README.md) where we'll deploy a new version of the **bookstore** app and take a canary approach to release **bookstore v2**.
+Next, head over to [Part 4: Traffic splitting with OSM](../04-osm-traffic-splitting/README.md) where you will deploy a new version of the **bookstore** app and take a canary approach to release **bookstore v2**.

 ## Resources